CloseX-One/.github/profile/README.md

-## Hi there 👋
+# Hi there 👋

-🙋‍♀️ Introduction:
+## 🙋‍♀️ Introduction

-Why We Exist?
+### Why We Exist?
 We aim to create, use and share technology for the benefit and advancement of civilization.

-What are we?
+### What are we?
 We are currently a flexible organization focused on Al exploration, software and hardware design, and technology sharing.

-What are our goals?
+### What are our goals?
 Designing, re-imagining and creating a more exciting future.

+## 🌈 Name

-🌈 Name: CloseX, embodies our pursuit of the unknown, symbolizing our cosmic quest to explore uncharted realms, seamlessly merging artificial intelligence and automation with the boundless mysteries of the universe.
+CloseX, embodies our pursuit of the unknown, symbolizing our cosmic quest to explore uncharted realms, seamlessly merging artificial intelligence and automation with the boundless mysteries of the universe.

-Last Updated: Feb 24 2024
+**Last Updated: Feb 24 2024**
 <!--

 **Here are some ideas to get you started:**